Arden of Faversham: Text, history and authorship

 The play was printed anonymously in three quarto editions during the period, in 1592 (Q1), 1599 (Q2), and 1633 (Q3).
 The last publication occurred in the same year as a broadsheet ballad written from Alice's point of view.
 The title pages do not indicate performance or company.
 However, the play was never fully forgotten.
 For most of three centuries, it was performed in George Lillo's adaptation; the original was brought back to the stage in 1921, and has received intermittent revivals since.
 It was adapted into a ballet at Sadler's Wells in 1799, and into an opera, Arden Must Die, by Alexander Goehr, in 1967.

 In 1656 it appeared in a catalogue (An Exact and perfect Catalogue of all Plaies that were ever printed) with apparent mislineation.
 It has been argued that attributions were shifted up one line; if this is true, the catalogue would have attributed Arden to Shakespeare.
+Shakespeare had a great-grandfather named Thomas Arden, but he was from Surrey and died in 1546, and should not be confused with the Thomas Arden of the play.

 The question of the text's authorship has been analyzed at length, but with no decisive conclusions.
 Claims that Shakespeare wrote the play were first made in 1770 by the Faversham antiquarian Edward Jacob.
 Others have also attributed the play to Shakespeare, for instance Algernon Charles Swinburne, George Saintsbury, and the nineteenth-century critics Charles Knight and Nicolaus Delius.
 These claims are based on evaluations of literary style and parallel passages.

 Christopher Marlowe has also been advanced as an author or co-author.
 The strong emotions of the characters and the lack of a virtuous hero are certainly in line with Marlowe's practice.
 Moreover, Marlowe was raised in nearby Canterbury and is likely to have had the knowledge of the area evinced by the play.
-Another candidate, favored by critics F. G. Fleay, Charles Crawford, H. Dugdale Sykes, and Brian Vickers, is Thomas Kyd, who at one time shared rooms with Marlowe.
+Another candidate, favoured by critics F. G. Fleay, Charles Crawford, H. Dugdale Sykes, and Brian Vickers, is Thomas Kyd, who at one time shared rooms with Marlowe.